Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fixes Mekanism Creative Tank NBT being weird in Creative Reservoir recipe.
 - Fixes an interaction between an Immersive Engineering Drill and Solar Flux Solar Panels causing extra Solar Panels to drop.
 - Fixes a visual desync when attempting to manually use an Elemental Inscription Tool, where the durability would be reduced as if you had successfully used it.
+- Fixes a error preventing properly assigning spells to Roots Staffs (Roots).
+- Fixes an issue causing the Light Drifer modifier to not revert player location when the spell ends (Roots).

 ## Balance Adjustments: